solnic/text_parser/README.md

 TextParser is an Elixir library for extracting and validating structured tokens from text, such as URLs, hashtags, and mentions.
 It provides built-in token types and allows you to define custom parsers with specific validation rules.

+This library was extracted from [justcrosspost.app](https://justcrosspost.app) where processing tags, mentions and URLs for Bluesky is [kinda tricky](https://docs.bsky.app/docs/advanced-guides/post-richtext).

 ## Installation

 Add `text_parser` to your list of dependencies in `mix.exs`: